Creating sustainable incentives

-Global Fashion Agenda proactively advocates for policy changes and supportive measures that reinforce sustainability targets and stimulate necessary change.
 We envision a policy framework where legislative and policy initiatives incentivise and appropriately support the fashion industry to become circular and thus more sustainable.
+Global Fashion Agenda proactively advocates for policy changes and supportive measures that reinforce sustainability targets and prompt policymakers to take informed action to foster necessary change.

-Our goal is to convene and connect relevant policymakers and fashion industry decision makers in a collaborative effort to dramatically accelerate the fashion industry’s sustainability performance.
-We aim to reach this goal by raising the awareness of policymakers, ensuring policy developments that support the industry’s sustainability efforts and positioning the evidence in Global Fashion Agenda’s core publications (e.g. CEO Agenda) underpins our policy discussions, providing hard facts to guide the industry forward.
+Our goal is to convene and connect relevant policymakers with fashion industry decision-makers in a collaborative effort to effectively accelerate the fashion industry’s sustainability performance.
+We aim to reach this goal by educating policymakers about the issues at hand and ensuring policy developments provide support to the industry’s sustainability efforts.
+The evidence in Global Fashion Agenda’s core publications (e.g. CEO Agenda) underpins our policy discussions, providing hard facts to guide the industry forward.

-Taking into account the increasing interest at European Union level in circularity in textiles, the focus of Global Fashion Agenda’s policy engagement is currently on circular economy within a European context.
-Listed in the EU Transparency Register since 2018 we are well placed to capitalise on existing workstreams within circularity and to bring industry perspectives and current practices to the attention of policymakers.
+Recognising an increasing interest at the European Union level in building circularity across the textile value chain, Global Fashion Agenda’s policy engagement has heightened our focus on the circular economy within a European context in the last year.
+Listed in the EU Transparency Register since 2018, we are well placed to capitalise on existing workstreams within circularity and to bring industry perspectives and current practices to the attention of policymakers.

-We use a variety of formats to engage with policymakers, including policy briefs, position papers, roundtables and commitments.
+We use a variety of formats to engage with policymakers.
+These include policy briefs, position papers, roundtables and commitments.

 Global Fashion Agenda develops and publishes policy briefs alongside our key publications, providing policymakers with a clear, concise summary of their conclusions and descriptions of high-level policy options.
-Jointly with our two other Policy Hub partners, we also co-publish position papers, which outline clear positions and include specific policy recommendations.
-At least once a year during Copenhagen Fashion Summit we convene various stakeholders at roundtables to discuss specific topics related to our policy work.
+Together with our two other Policy Hub partners, we also co-publish position papers, which clearly outline specific policy recommendations.
+During Copenhagen Fashion Summit, we convene various stakeholders at roundtables to discuss specific topics related to our policy work.

 Lastly, we develop and engage the industry in commitments on key topics, making it possible for companies to commit to setting targets on a voluntary basis within a given timeframe.

 The concrete actions taken to reach targets provide solid evidence and best-practice cases that support our policy work.
-The current 2020 Commitment for a Circular Fashion System has been signed by 90 brands and retailers, representing 12.5% of the global fashion industry by sales volume.
+The current 2020 Commitment for a Circular Fashion System was signed by 90 brands and retailers, representing ~12.5% of the global fashion industry by sales volume.